andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 * Fixed bug in ajax loading
 * Dutch language updated.

+= 1.1.8 =
+* Fixed XSS and SQL injection vulneravilities

 == Upgrade Notice ==

-= 1.1.7 =
+= 1.1.8 =
-* Compatible with WordPress 4.3
-* Replaced h2 to h1 headers for WordPress 4.3
-* Fixed bug in ajax loading
+* Fixed XSS and SQL injection vulneravilities
-* Dutch language updated.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support